nearform/ag-grid-url-sync/README.md

 - **Cleaner URLs** with a single parameter instead of many
 - **Better for sharing** - easier to copy/paste and less prone to URL manipulation
-- **Multi-grid support** - different grids can use different grouped parameters

 - **Format flexibility** - choose between querystring, JSON, or base64 encoding
 - **Future-proof** - easier to extend with additional metadata